Kishan-Ved/portfolio/_pages/about.md

 Hello, I'm Kishan Ved, a sophomore at IIT Gandhinagar studying computer science engineering.<br><br>
 # 💫 About Me:
 - I'm an Open Source Contributor and I'm currently contributing to NumFOCUS for Google Summer of Code 2024.<br>
+- I have also contributed to LFortran, a Fortran compiler and LPython, a Python compiler.<br>
 - I'm keen to build projects that benefit the society.<br>
 - I love competitive programming, algorithms and their implementation.<br>
 - I have a deep inclination for machine learning.